November 26, 2006

 The same year as he made Halloween, John Carpenter directed a high-rise twist on Rear Window, called Someone’s Watching Me (1978), recently released on DVD.

 Gargoyles (1972) is a really bizarre tale of winged beasts in the desert, with monster make-ups by Tom Burman and an early gig for the late Stan Winston.
-This is currently avaialble on DVD in Australia but is out of print in the US.
+This is currently available on DVD in Australia but is out of print in the US.

 Don’t Be Afraid of the Dark (1973) - a bizarre and creepy ‘old house with a secret’ starring Kim Darby.
 Like Gargoyles, the plot is far out enough to have freaked out a generation.
 This was available on VHS a long time ago.
 The only film remotely like it, I guess, is The Gate (1987), that starred a very young Stephen Dorff.
 Update November 2009 - Don’t Be Afraid of the Dark is now available on DVD as part of the Warner Archives Collection.

-The Legend of Lizzie Borden (1975) stars Elizabeth Montgomery as the infamous daughter accused of axeing her parents to death.
+The Legend of Lizzie Borden (1975) stars Elizabeth Montgomery as the infamous daughter accused of axing her family to death.
 This account of the real life 1893 court case is ingeniously constructed, even if you think you know what happened.
 Ed Flanders (Exorcist III, St Elsewhere), Fritz Weaver (Creepshow) and Katherine Helmond (Time Bandits, Brazil, Soap) all add considerable support to Montgomery's exceptional performance.
-It's interesting to see how far the actress was willing to go to distance herself from her lovable witch character, Samantha, from the enduring Bewitched TV series.
-Lizzie Borden is not out on DVD.

 My other favourite TV movies were from writer/producer/director Dan Curtis.
 He proved that, with a budget, he could deliver the goods.
 Without a budget he made the infamously cheap daytime soap opera Dark Shadows, its ratings saved by the introduction of a vampire into the gothic romance.
 The success of the show even spawned two feature films, both of which are better representations of what Curtis was capable of.
 I wish he’d made more movies for the cinema - Burnt Offerings (1976) was scary in the way Japanese horror is today - as creepy as it was bloody.